-- Eurobank's, the Bank's and business units' profitability. - > The cost of tied-up capital which is associated to risks undertaken (credit risk, market risk, operational risk) spread over a period of time, and is calculated based on the existing regulatory framework. - ➤ Key developments in terms of credit risk, liquidity risk and market risk which further adjust the Bank's total variable remuneration pool. - Additional criteria for measuring the effectiveness and efficiency of employees which include qualitative factors (qualifications, skills, compliance with Bank's policies contribution to the unit's performance, and personal competencies such as continuous improvement, customer orientation, team spirit, change leadership and people management) as well as factors related to the management of risks undertaken.
+- Eurobank's, the Bank's and business units' profitability. - ➤ The cost of tied-up capital, which is associated to risks undertaken (credit, market, operational, liquidity, reputational and other risks) spread over a period of time, and is calculated based on the existing regulatory framework. - ➤ Key developments in terms of credit risk, liquidity risk and market risk, which further adjust the Bank's total variable remuneration pool. - Additional criteria for measuring the effectiveness and efficiency of employees, which include qualitative factors (qualifications, skills, compliance with Bank's policies contribution to the unit's performance, and personal competencies such as continuous improvement, customer orientation, team spirit, change leadership and people management) as well as factors related to the management of risks undertaken.